-Contrary to our mother's instructions, “Don't judge a book by its cover,” we do so anyway, and a recent article by David Robson from the BBC gives cause for doing so.
+Contrary to our mother's instructions to not judge a book by its cover, we do so anyway, and a recent article by David Robson from the BBC gives cause for doing so.
 Our face can say a lot about our personality, fitness, and intelligence.

 Carmen Lefevre at Northumbria University explained to Robson: